Alignak-monitoring-contrib/alignak-checks-http/README.rst

     $ make install-root
     $ # This for plugins requiring setuid (check_icmp ...)

-After compilation and installation, the plugins are installed in the */usr/local/libexec* directory.
+After compilation and installation, the plugins are installed in the */usr/local/libexec/monitoring-plugins/libexec* directory!

 The */usr/local/etc/alignak/arbiter/packs/resource.d/monitoring.cfg* file defines a global macro that contains the monitoring plugins installation path.
 If you do not install as default, edit